PerfectoCode/SeleniumDesktopWebSample-Ruby/README.md

 ...
 ```
 Note! you may want to use env variable for your credentials as demonstrated

+- Note:exclamation: the project include 4 templates:
+    - PerfectoFastWebTemplate: template for Perfecto Turbo Web.
+    - PerfectoFastWebTemplateReporting: template for Perfecto Turbo Web + DigitalZoom Reporting.
+    - PerfectoWebTemplate: basic web automation template.
+    - PerfectoWebTemplateReporting: same as the basic template + DigitalZoom Reporting.

-- Run the project from your IDE or using command line `ruby WebAppE2E.rb`
+- Run the project from your IDE or using command line for example `ruby PerfectoFastWebTemplate.rb`

 ### Web Capabilities: